Dental Records: Best Practices for Information Management and Retention

 Poor record keeping has been reported by legal professionals which led directly to the case being found in favor of the complaining patient.
 Records that are not completely legible or disorganized are laying the groundwork for the office to lose in a court of law.1

 Practices that are using electronic systems to store and transmit patient information are required to complete security risk analysis under the Security Rule of HIPAA.
-Willfully ignoring this step has led to the uncovering of HIPAA violations that resulted in severe fines.10 Tools exist if a dental office chooses to try this analysis on their own, but outside consulting may be more thorough and offer documentation of the attempt.
+Willfully ignoring this step has led to the uncovering of HIPAA violations that resulted in revocation of licenses, cancellation of contracts, severe fines and lawsuits.1,10 Tools exist if a dental office chooses to try this analysis on their own, but outside consulting or attendance of an educational seminar may be more thorough and offer documentation of the attempt of risk management.
 The analysis can identify possible charting omissions and/or threats to an inadequately encrypted system.